Babatha: Life

 Other documents of importance concern the guardianship of Babatha's son Jesus.
-In 124 CE, the Council of Petra appointed two guardians for her son, one of them Jewish and one Nabatean.
+In 124 CE, the Council of Petra appointed two guardians for her son, one Jewish and one Nabatean.
 Within four months, Babatha petitioned the provincial governor, complaining that the two denarii per month that her son's guardians were providing in maintenance were insufficient.
 A document from 132 CE indicates that she lost the case, as she was still receiving two denarii a month in maintenance for her son.
 The document was signed on her behalf by Babeli, son of Menachem, who may have been her paternal uncle.
-In 125 CE, she brought suit against the Jewish guardian of her son to answer the same charge of insufficient maintenance, and offered to pool her property with the property left in trust for her son, so that with the interest on the joint amount he could be raised in luxury.
+In 125 CE, she brought suit against the Jewish guardian of her son to answer the same charge of insufficient maintenance.
+She offered to pool her property with the property left in trust for her son so that he could be raised in luxury with the interest on the joint amount.

 In addition, among the documents in her possession was a record of a sale of a donkey between two brothers, Joseph and Judah, in 122 CE.
 They are likely to have been Babatha's brothers, and Babatha was probably given the document to hold onto for safekeeping.

 The documents were written on her behalf by Eleazar, son of Eleazar, and Yochana, son of Makhouta.
 Babatha herself was illiterate as declared by Eleazar, who wrote that "she does not know letters."